ihimanshsharma/Examify/README.md

 <h1 align="center">📚 Examify</h1>

 <p align="center">
-  <i>An intuitive and powerful online examination system designed for modern educational needs, inspired by the robust features of Google Classroom.</i>
+  <i>Examify is an online examination and classroom management system designed for educational institutions.
+Built to emulate key features of Google Classroom, it offers seamless login, class joining via code, exam management, result processing, and user roles for students, teachers, and administrators.
+The project is crafted with a modern tech stack, featuring PHP, MySQL, JavaScript, and Tailwind CSS, ensuring a polished and interactive UI enhanced by Animate.css</i>
 </p>

 <p align="center">